 Medieval Collectibles now have world war knives that are authentically detailed and fully functional.
 These knives are made for military collectors and WWII re-enactors.
-We have german trench knives and daggers that are made by CAS Iberia and Windlass.
+We have German trench knives and daggers that are made by CAS Iberia and Windlass.
 World War II knives come with a sheath and are very affordable.
-These trench knives are intended for close quarter fighting whether on the field or in the trenchs.
-The trench knife orginated during the first World War.
+These trench knives are intended for close quarter fighting whether on the field or in the trenches.
+The trench knife originated during the first World War.

 Issued to U.S. Special Forces in WWII, the V-42 combat knife featured a skull-cracker butt cap, double-edged blued blade and a stacked leather washer grip.
 This replica by Hanwei is authentically detailed and fully functional.

 This knife was originally made for one thing, and that was to kill.
 The Fairbairn-Sykes Commando Knife is patterned after the original F-S Fighting Knife that was preferred by both British and American soldiers during World War II.

 Trench warfare was a brutal thing, one that typically put soldiers into hand-to-hand combat, where a blade was of more use than a cumbersome rifle.
 The German WWII Trench Knife was the close quarters combat weapon of choice.

 During WWI, the firm of Robbins and Dudley filled the need for an easy-to-use, close-quarters fighting knife for soldiers.
 This WWI Robbins and Dudley Push Dagger is one of ten designs offered to soldiers on the front lines.

 The OSS Smatchet was the brain child of William Fairbairn, who took the bolo knife and the hatchet and combined them to create a knife that was carried by both the Officers of Strategic Service and the British Special Air Service.